 They’re cute and fun, while being completely decadent and sweet.

-Process shots-- images of the wet and dry ingredients being prepped and mixed together.
+The wet and dry ingredients being prepped and mixed together in a large mixing bowl.

 • To truly channel the animal circus crackers from my childhood into these cookies, we use nonpareil sprinkles.
 Nonpareil colors bleed into the cookie dough, so stir the batter as little as possible, being gentle as you mix.